vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/security/README.md

 }
 ```
-You can have only one AuthMechanism you can register them in src/main/resources/META-INF/services/hr.yeti.rudimentary.security.spi.AuthMechanism.
+You can have only one AuthMechanism you can register it in *src/main/resources/META-INF/services/hr.yeti.rudimentary.security.spi.AuthMechanism*.

 **Hint** - take a look at how `BasiAuthMechanism` is implemented.